Bread experiments enable you to bake an even better loaf; it's fun too.

 Low glycemic index bread is vital; whilst your wholemeal loaf, especially with added protein has a moderate GI, the white loaf, rolls and scones are total junk.
 They cause the blood sugar to soar and that means obesity and the ever-present threat of diabetes and metabolic syndrome; keep them for high and holy days.
 It's not worth the time and effort to make bread experiments with poor quality ingredients.

 Do your family a favour and make no bread experiments with white flour; they'll love it and want more, but refuse to bake it.

 I'm in the midst of a series of short stories by women; it's a lovely book of insights into those from Venus.
 Last night's lament was how the menopause caused her to become grossly obese, just like her mother.
 But one little dietary tidbit slipped through; they both loved chocolate donuts.
 They have an extremely high glycemic index; the recipe was designed to undermine the American woman, and it's succeeded spectacularly well.

-One small experiment has been a great success, and that is to drop a tablespoon or two of our butternut squash soup recipe into the dough; remember to reduce the liquid a little, or it'll sink.
+One small experiment has been a great success, and that is to drop a tablespoon or two of our butternut squash soup recipes into the dough; remember to reduce the liquid a little, or it'll sink.
 It makes for a smoother texture and interesting flavour especially as I like to add a little curry powder.
 The fat from the coconut cream further lowers the glycemic index.